 Always ensure that materials meet compliance standards for biocompatibility testing.

-Step 5:Rapid Medical Device Prototyping Methods
+Step 5:Rapid Medical Product Prototyping Methods – 3D Printing, CNC Machining & Silicone Molding

 Now comes the exciting part: turning your design into a physical prototype.